yalogica/mediacommander/readme.txt

 No. The folders created by our plugin are virtual folders, so the WordPress uploads directory remains intact, as do its contents in the form of media files.

 = Where is the developer version hosted? =
-The developer version is avalible [here](https://github.com/yalogica/mediacommander).
+The developer version is available [here](https://github.com/yalogica/mediacommander).

 = I'd like access to more features and support.
 How can I get this? = You can access additional features and support by visiting our website and [purchasing the pro version](https://yalogica.com/mediacommander/).
 By purchasing the plugin, you get access to the full version of the MediaCommander WordPress plugin, automatic updates, and support.

+= Is that a one-time payment for MediaCommander Pro? = Absolutely!!!
+MediaCommander has a lifetime license plan too.
+All you have to do is pay a **one-time** fee and you can use our plugin and get unlimited updates.

 == Installation ==